Best Japanese Milk Bread Dinner Rolls with Tangzhong and a Bread Machine

 - Place eight rolls into a greased 8-inch pan.
 Repeat step two with the other half of the dough and another tablespoon of soft butter.
 Cover with a tea towel or cheap shower cap and set aside to rise again until almost double.
 This will take an hour, plus or minus, depending on the room temperature.

 - Preheat your oven to 375 °F (190˚C) when the rolls are almost ready.
-Bake rolls on the middle shelf of your oven for 15-17 minutes or until nicely browned and the internal temperature reaches 190˚F (88˚C).
+Bake rolls on the middle shelf of your oven for 15-17 minutes or until nicely browned.
+I highly recommend you use a quick-read digital thermometer to check that the internal temperature reaches 190˚F (88˚C) to 195˚F (90˚C).

 - Remove from the oven and allow to sit for about 5 minutes.
-Turn rolls out onto a cooling rack for another 10-15 minutes.
+Turn rolls out onto a cooling rack for another 10-15 minutes to prevent soggy bottoms.
 Brush all over with 1 tablespoon of melted butter.
 (If you leave rolls in the pan too long after baking, they will sweat and become soggy on the bottom.)

 Notes